ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - Outstanding items: how will we implement this with overlaps in total MD impact of facility type
   * - 7
     - % of pre-term or known LBW pregnancies will receive antenatal corticosteroids, split by delivery facility type
-    - At home (10%), in public/governmental health facility (2%), in private for-profit health facility (22%), and private not-for-profit health facility (4%)
+    - At home (10%), in public/governmental health facility (2%), in private for-profit health facility (22%), and private not-for-profit health facility (4%), other (10%)
     - EmONC (Ethiopia; Table 10.5.4A)
     - Outstanding items: is this for preterm, LBW, or both/combination; believe this only affected neonatal outcomes, confirm with BMGF